glisak/Rhetos-wiki/Creating-Rhetos-package.md

 ## How to create Rhetos package

-Rhetos package being a special type of NuGet package, you have to crate a nuspec file which describes your package.
+Rhetos package being a special type of NuGet package, you have to create a nuspec file which describes your package.
 Rhetos platform supports four type of files that can be deployed.
 Accordingly, NuGet package is organized in four targets that contains your application:

 * DslScripts - target for all the .rhe files
 * DataMigration - target for all the sql data migration scripts
 * Resources - target for all additional resources used in your application (.eg report templates)
 * lib\net451 - target for all the binaries(.dll, .pdb)

 Like any other NuGet package, package can include standard metadata for the package (id, version, author, etc.) and list of dependencies.
 All of the mentioned targets can be populated by subfolders for better separation of the code and the resources.

 Here is the example of nuspec file for a Rhetos package: